 Information for Lawyers

-Lawyers can become involved with PBSC in two ways:
+Lawyers can be involved with PBSC in two ways:

 - If you are working on a case pro bono, our students can support you in your work by doing legal research and writing.
 We will match you with a dedicated student who matches your skill and interest requirements.

-Please contact the PBSC Coordinators to find out more about the ways a student volunteer can help you.
+Please contact the PBSC Program Coordinators at firstname.lastname@example.org to find out more about the ways a student volunteer can help you.

 - Lawyers can volunteer to act as a mentor to a student or group of students doing a pro bono placement.